OSabuser/MyKnowledgeBase/akimow_vault/CMAKE/CMAKE for Embedded systems/CMake Part 2 - Release and Debug builds.md

 **Note:** we need to define the compiler **DEBUG** symbol ourselves – it doesn’t happen automatically when we select the debug build type.
 The build type variable **CMAKE\_BUILD\_TYPE** is a CMake variable and not a linker or compiler defined symbol.
 The familiar syntax of using **\-D** on the command line to define CMake variables can be confusing when first using CMake as these are not definitions for the underlying compiler.

-As an alternative approach for the build type definition we could have simply inserted the **$<CONFIG>** generator expression as a compiler pre-processor definition:
+As an alternative approach for the build type definition we could have simply inserted the **CONFIG** generator expression as a compiler pre-processor definition:

 ```
 add_compile_definitions(